qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 ```haskell
 let ePreviousMonth = prevMonth <$> current dDayValue <@ ePrevMonthClicked
 ```
-Which creates an ``Event`` that contains a value of the previous month, based on the current value of the ``Dynamic``, tagged at the time of the ``Event t ()`` from the previous month button being clicked.
+This creates an ``Event`` that contains a value of the previous month, based on the current value of the ``Dynamic``, tagged at the time of the ``Event t ()`` from the previous month button being clicked.

-This is a common enough expression in FRP, however I wondered if there was a simpler way to express this, given how common it seemed to me.
-What I found was a function:
+This is a common enough expression in Reflex, however I wondered if there was a simpler way to express this.
+What I found was:
 ```haskell
 tagPromptlyDyn :: Dynamic a -> Event b -> Event a
 -- Vs the 'tag' operator and 'current'